ZachAttackMLR/TouchBar-Fun/README.md

 # Touch Bar Cryptocurrency Price Display

 AppleScripts to display cryptocurrency prices on the MacBook Touch Bar using the CoinBase and Kraken APIs.
+Since I've initially created this repo, I've moved the display of prices into a folder on my global setup, as seen in the picture of my global interface (the cryptokitty symbol).
+However, I didn't update the following picture for sake of nostalgia :)

 Support for: Ethereum, Bitcoin, Litecoin, Ripple, Monero and ZCash.

 ![Interface Preview](img/preview.png)